- ZIM JavaScript Canvas Framework to code creativity - adds conveniences, components and controls to CreateJS.

 - use mov() in code to apply distance

-- set percent to false to see pixels
+- set percent to true to see percent

 - or press the p key to toggle